Prominent interference peaks in the dephasing Anderson model: Dephasing dynamics

-In the fast dephasing regime ($\gamma\simeq{\cal T}$), the initially localized peak widens and resembles qualitatively a Gaussian distribution that becomes broader as time evolves.
-In an intermediate dephasing regime, the distribution of occupation broadens as a result of decoherence; fine structures give evidence of some coherent character of the dynamics but no large new structures arise.
+In all the following analysis, we will discuss a lattice of $N=500$ sites, with onsite energies drawn from a uniform distribution in the interval $[-\mathcal{T}/10,\mathcal{T}/10]$, but found the observed interference structures also for stronger disorder, including disorder substantially larger than $\mathcal{T}$.
+Fig.~\ref{fig:example_evolution} depicts some explicit realizations of decoherence-induced dynamics with the ground state as initial state, for three different regimes of dephasing strength but the same realization of disorder giving rise to a particularly pronounced side-peak.
+Since the time-scale on which interference structures decay depends non-linearly on the system parameters, the different points in time are not defined explicitly in terms of $\gamma$ and ${\cal T}$, but they are chosen such that the central peak has decayed to $1/2$, $1/4$ and $1/8$ of its original height in each of the sub-figures (b) to (d).
+For strong dephasing (Fig.~\ref{fig:example_evolution}(d)) the initially localized peak widens and resembles qualitatively a Gaussian distribution that becomes broader as time evolves.
+In an intermediate dephasing regime (Fig.~\ref{fig:example_evolution}(c)) the distribution of occupation broadens as a result of decoherence; fine structures give evidence of some coherent character of the dynamics but no large new structures arise.
 This is fundamentally different in the slow dephasing regime, where the coherent dynamics is much faster than the dephasing.
-In this regime, an entirely new peak arises around the lattice site $x=169$.
+As shown in Fig.~\ref{fig:example_evolution}(b), an entirely new peak arises around the lattice site $x=169$.
 At $t\mathcal{T}\simeq 8 \cdot 10^7$ (depicted in black (dark)) this peak is still nearly a factor $3$ smaller than the remains of the original peak, but whereas the height of the original peak decreases by a factor $4$, by the time $t\mathcal{T}\simeq 1.8\cdot 10^8$ (depicted in blue (medium)), the new peak hardly changes its height, and both peaks are almost of comparable height.